davidcim/wirinj/README.md

 Factories
 ---------
-I have already explained in the [first example](#how-to-use-it) of this README how to use factories.
+I have already explained in the [first example](#how-to-use-it) of this README how factories are used.
 Now, I'm going to elaborate on that a little more.

 Pay attention to the function `func` and its argument `cat_class` in this example: